 Why Canceling Motorcycle Insurance Isn’t a Good Idea

-When your motorcycle is stowed away in the garage or a safe storage area during the winter, several risks are still involved with ownership.
+Several risks are still involved with ownership when your motorcycle is stowed away in the garage or a safe storage area during the winter.

 Here is why you shouldn’t cancel your motorcycle insurance during your non-riding months.